 – Property ownership and management

-I think there is a future (for Blockchain and AR).
-There is a number of areas that we need explore where Blockchain could work with AR.
-If an AR is treated as an object or a commodity, for example, an AR experience in a bottle, where you scan for a promotional video, if you consider that to be one package/entity, something that people want to share or retain ownership and for that to be genuine, you can employ Blockchain.
-You can record the particular details (who created it, when it was created etc) that make up an AR experience in that Blockchain.
+There is definitely a future (for blockchain and AR).
+There are a number of areas that we need to explore where blockchain could work with AR.
+If AR is treated as an object or a commodity, for example, an AR experience in a bottle – in which you can scan for a promotional video.
+If you consider that to be one package/entity, something that people want to share or retain ownership and for that to be genuine, you can employ blockchain.
+It is possible to record the particular details (eg. who created it, when it was created) that make up an AR experience in that blockchain.

-3. AR and Blockchain – is it possible to keep the AR data/commodity, private/free from misuse?
+- AR and blockchain – is it possible to keep the AR data/commodity, private/free from misuse?

-Yes, yes, it is possible.
-Conceptually it is a block – and if the block used to play a video (An AR experience) and suddenly shows only a picture – It is a change in experience.
-If someone tries to tamper with the history of this block saying it was originally designed to showcase a picture – that’s a situation when Blockchain can come into the picture and vouch for what was originally planned.
+Yes, it is possible.
+Conceptually it is a block – and if the block is used to play a video (An AR experience) and suddenly shows only a picture – it is a change in experience.
+If someone tries to tamper with the history of this block saying it was originally designed to showcase a picture – that’s a situation when blockchain can come into the picture and vouch for what was originally planned.

-I don’t think Blockchain is very useful when used privately.
+When used privately blockchain is not very useful.
 It will gain value when people start creating Augmented Reality (AR) products and begin to own them, share them and want to track its usage.

 For instance, people create and upload videos on YouTube, which only YouTube can control and view the analytics and claim its accuracy.
-Whereas, if you want to de-centralise a control – it can be done by allowing every AR experience to be posted into the Blockchain record.
+Whereas, if you want to de-centralise a control – it can be done by allowing every AR experience to be posted into the blockchain record.
 This is potentially a way in which we can track it.
-The concept of Blockchain application needs to be considered here.
-Its power is very useful when you want to ensure that records are not tampered with; especially publicly visible record, that is available to people.
+The concept of blockchain application needs to be considered here.
+Its power is very useful when you want to ensure that records are not tampered with; especially publicly visible records, that are available to others.

-Right now, the scalability for Blockchain with all the services around the world (for bitcoins), when a new node/server wants to come on board, they must download 160 gigabytes of data for the first code.
-Then on, it is going to work on just partial data received all over the internet.
-The rise of the internet and email system in the 90s, people could only send a few emails and can only have a few contacts or a few hundred megabytes in their inbox.
-Whereas these days, some people offer unlimited storage for these data.
-I think technology role is evolving to keep up the demands of Blockchain.
-And again, it needs to be seen as not really the kind of one-stop solution kind of tool.
-It is just another tool in the tool world that can potentially solve a particular business problem.
+Right now, the scalability for blockchain with all the services around the world (for Bitcoin), when a new node/server wants to come on board, they must download 160 gigabytes of data for the first code.
+Then it is going to work on just partial data received all over the internet.
+The rise of the internet and email system in the 90s, meant people could only send a few emails and can only have a few contacts or a few hundred megabytes in their inbox.
+These days, some email servers offer unlimited storage for these data.
+I think the role of technology is evolving to keep up the demands of blockchain.
+It needs to be seen as not really the kind of one-stop solution kind of tool, it is just another tool in the tool world that can potentially solve a particular business problem.

-4. What are some things one need to be cautious about when using this technology?
+- What are some things one needs to be cautious about when using this technology?

-If an individual or an organisation tries to build their own Blockchain, then they need to create their own node/service.
-Because the idea of the system or its integrity is the fact that you have more than 51% of all nodes of the network belonging to a particular chain or block is valid or correct.
+If an individual or an organisation tries to build their own blockchain, then they need to create their own node/service.
+The idea of the system or its integrity is the fact that you have more than 51% of all nodes of the network belonging to a particular chain or block is valid or correct.
 If you’re constructing your own blockchain, you need to manage your own nodes.
-Again, that kind of defeats the purpose of de-centralised responsibility.
+Again, that kind of defeats the purpose of decentralised responsibility.
 You’ll still own the blockchain, you’ll still manage the nodes, so it kind of defeats the purpose.
 I’d question whether it is useful.
-When many people acknowledge this technology and start to use this in their day to day life then Blockchain technology will become more stable.
+When many people acknowledge this technology and start to use this in their day to day life then blockchain technology will become more stable.

-5. Business IPO and Blockchain – Can you please elaborate?
+- Business IPO and blockchain – Can you please elaborate?

-Business IPO means initial public offerings, companies who need capital to expand their business, usually do the IPO and distribute the company’s shares to public likewise in Cryptocurrency environment, companies who involved in this technology use ICO (initial coin offerings) methods to collect their capital before starting the project.
+Business IPO means initial public offerings.
+Companies who need capital to expand their business, usually do the IPO and distribute the company’s shares to the public.
+Likewise, in the Cryptocurrency environment, companies who are involved in this technology use ICO (initial coin offerings) to collect their capital before starting the project.
 The public who backed these projects will get cryptocurrencies and some useful benefits if that project successfully implemented

-6. How do you see Blockchain aiding Digital Transformation?
+- How do you see blockchain aiding digital transformation?

-Digital transformation is driven by four main factors, Internet of Things, Big data, Business platform models and collaborations between businesses.
-Using blockchain technology we can easily improve the above factors, blockchain is increasing the trust between the unknown participants which can give a more collaborative environment to businesses, it helps to secure data and protect from anonymous access.
-Securing information is the major challenge in the digital world so Blockchain will take a major role in the digital transformation in the near future.
+Digital transformation is driven by four main factors, Internet of Things, big data, business platform models and collaborations between businesses.
+Using blockchain technology we can easily improve the above factors.
+Blockchain is increasing the trust between the unknown participants which can give a more collaborative environment to businesses.
+It helps to secure data and protect from anonymous access.
+Securing information is the major challenge in the digital world so blockchain will take a major role in digital transformation in the near future.